briankoser/sfc-listeners-guide/episodes/0188-harry-potter-spinoffs-and-other-news.md

 # News
 JK Rowling says the Harry Potter prequel movies will be fantastic.

-20:34 are you getting drunk
 <div class="quote">
   {% timeLink podcast_file_url, '20:05' %}
-  <span class="quote-context is-size-6">The creators of <i class="work-title">Star Trek Into Darkness</i> said they almost left Khan out of the movie.</span>
+  <span class="quote-context is-size-6">The creators of {% workTitle "Star Trek Into Darkness" %} said they almost left Khan out of the movie.</span>
   <q class="ben">That right there tells you why Khan didn't really work in this movie.</q>
   <q class="matt">Because it could have been anybody.</q>
   <q class="ben">It could have been anybody.
 It's akin to—for example, by way of contrast, if Christopher—</q>